After writing my series on Love & Respect, many people asked how they should approach churches or organizations that offer the book as a resource.

 First, Emerson Eggerichs portrays sex in a very distorted way.
 He equates sex with “the husband’s physical release”, taking away the mutuality and intimacy that God designed for sex.
 He never says that sex is supposed to be for the woman’s pleasure as well.
 He also never gives any reason why a woman may be permitted to say no, including nausea during pregnancy, hurt after an affair, hurt after abuse, vaginismus or pain during sex.
 Indeed, he says that men experience sex as respect, and that women must give men unconditional respect, even when their husbands are “drinking or straying” (from page 88).

-I believe that this book lends itself to justifying emotional and spiritual abuse of women.
+Thus, I believe that this book lends itself to enabling emotional and spiritual abuse of women.

 All three issues are fleshed out more in the following blog posts:

 - How Love & Respect Gets Sex Horribly Wrong (https://tolovehonorandvacuum.com/2019/01/love-and-respect-review-how-sex-portrayed/)

 - The Ultimate Flaw in the Book Love & Respect (https://tolovehonorandvacuum.com/2019/01/the-ultimate-flaw-in-love-and-respect-eggerichs/)